nlcgits/simplestate/README.md

 #### SimpleStateMap

 The best way to use multiple SimpleStates is with a SimpleStateMap.
-This is just a [DefaultClass]() with a helper that creates new SimpleStates as its default value.
+This is just a [DefaultMap](https://github.com/nlcgits/defaultmap) with a helper that creates new SimpleStates as its default value.

 A global instance of SimpleStateMap can be imported as used as follows: